logo

 • He reaches base and is left on base.

-To someone who does not know baseball well, both look like “ta-s” and are among the records that are particularly confusing.
+To someone who does not know baseball well, both look like ‘타ㅅ’ (ta-s), which makes them one of the especially confusing records.
 Put simply,

 • a plate appearance is the number of times a person stood there regardless of the bat, and